DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/1 Configuration/validation/enablePredecessorGap.md

 ---

-The **Gantt** widget allows users to change the gap between tasks only if they move/resize a successor task.
+The **Gantt** component allows users to change the gap between tasks only if they move/resize a successor task.
 Note that users can use only a successor to create the gap between tasks.

 The following image illustrates that the Gantt does not resize the gap between tasks when users move the predecessor:

 ![DevExtreme Gantt - Move Successor to Change Gap](/images/Gantt/move-only-successor.gif)

 The **enablePredecessorGap** option allows users to increase/decrease the gap between the tasks with a predecessor.
-The **Gantt** widget validates these changes and shifts the successor task to comply with the dependency rules if they are violated.
+The **Gantt** component validates these changes and shifts the successor task to comply with the dependency rules if they are violated.

 ![DevExtreme Gantt - Move Successor to Change Gap](/images/Gantt/enable-predecessor-gap.gif)